minamijoyo/tfedit/README.md

 Plan: 1 to add, 0 to change, 0 to destroy.
 ```

 To resolve the conflict between the configuration and the existing state, you need to import the new resource.
 As you know, you can run the `terraform import` command directly, but if you prefer to check the upgrade results without updating remote state, use [tfmigrate](https://github.com/minamijoyo/tfmigrate), which allows you to run the `terraform import` command in a declarative way.

-Currently, generating a migration file feature has not been implemented yet, so you need to create a migration file manually.
+Generate a migration file for importing the new resource:

 ```
-# cat << EOF > tfmigrate_test.hcl
+$ terraform plan -out=tmp.tfplan
+$ terraform show -json tmp.tfplan | tfedit migration fromplan -o=tfmigrate_fromplan.hcl
+$ cat tfmigrate_fromplan.hcl
-migration "state" "test" {
+migration "state" "fromplan" {
   actions = [
     "import aws_s3_bucket_acl.example tfedit-test,private",
   ]
 }
-EOF
 ```

 Run the `tfmigrate plan` command to check to see if the `terraform plan` command has no changes after the migration without updating remote state:

 ```
-# tfmigrate plan tfmigrate_test.hcl
+# tfmigrate plan tfmigrate_fromplan.hcl
 (snip.)
 YYYY/MM/DD hh:mm:ss [INFO] [migrator] state migrator plan success!
 # echo $?